 The first of its kind and a truly remarkable feat of engineering, a transparent swimming pool spans between two apartment buildings ten storeys in the air.

 The two buildings are subject to normal movements, which are inherent to buildings of this scale including wind sway and foundation settlement.
-The pool structure deals with these movements by not being rigidly connected at both ends; it can slide and maintain watertightness.
+The pool structure deals with these movements by avoiding rigid connection at both ends; it slides on bridge bearings whilst maintaining watertightness.

 A bonded acrylic structure offers less intrusive joints and connections and greater transparency.
 The refractive index of acrylic, close to the value for water, will also result in much less distortion when viewing through the water or from outside.